Tai-Min/Statek-UAV/catkin_ws/src/statek_calibrate/README.md

 * Motor PID tuning which includes:
   * Step response data acquisition
   * n-th order discrete model identification using recursive least squares
-  * Least squares minimalization using cost function that is expressed as result of (ISE + IAE)/2 + penalty from overshoot and CV saturation
+  * Least squares minimalization using cost function that is expressed as result of (ISE + IAE)/2 + penalties from overshoot and CV saturation
 * IMU calibration

 ## Nodes